Wally869/TypeStripper/README.md

 Simple patterns are supported, which should cover most cases.
 Currently unsupported:
-- No support for type names containing underscores
+- No support for type names containing underscores or points

 See Below for details (type names are provided as illustrations).